8 days from £1689pp plus international flights.

 Your dhow awaits with its experienced crew.
 Dhow travel has a long established history in this area and is the only way to travel between the islands.
 Sit back and enjoy the cruise, the crystal clear waters and beautiful island scenery.
 During your cruise you will have plenty of opportunities to swim and snorkel.
 These waters have some fabulous coral reefs, and you may also see dolphins, turtles and myriads of fish.
 This region is also rich in bird life, storks, egrets and heron abound.
 Discover idyllic island beaches and mangrove forests.
 You'll meet local fishermen and see rural fishing villages on the various islands in the archipelago.

-Your adventure takes you on to Ibo Island where you have three nights at Ibo Island Lodge with its rooftop restaurant and great views.
+On conclusion of the cruise you return to Ibo Island where you have two further nights at Ibo Island Lodge with its rooftop restaurant and great views.
 Ibo was once an important trading centre with 16th century forts and ruins to explore.
 Your guides will give you chance to meet local people and observe their unique island culture and way of life that has remained unchanged for hundreds of years.

-NB This itinerary is entirely dependent on winds and weather conditions and in some instances it may be necessary to change the planned itinerary, to travel in the reverse direction (south to north) and with visits at Quisiva, Mefuno and Quirimba islands replacing Mogundula and Matemo.
+NB This itinerary is entirely dependent on winds and weather conditions and in some instances it may be necessary to change the planned itinerary, to travel in the reverse direction (south to north) and with visits to islands other than those specified here.

-Accommodation on a twin share basis including 4 nights at island, river & beach camps (non participation) and 3 nights at Ibo Island Lodge; sleeping bag, pillow and towel for the camping; meals as specified; meet and greet at Pemba and road transfer to Mucoja; 3 day crewed dhow cruise; guided tour of Ibo Island; national park fees and Ibo Island development taxes; light aircraft flight from Ibo Island to Pemba.
+Accommodation on a twin share basis including 4 nights at island, river & beach camps (non participation) and 3 nights at Ibo Island Lodge; sleeping bag, pillow and towel for the camping; meals specified as included; meet and greet at Pemba; return light aircraft flights between Pemba and Ibo Island; 4 night crewed dhow cruise as per the itinerary; guided tour of Ibo Island; national park fees and Ibo Island development taxes

 International flights; departure taxes; visas; travel insurance; meals not specified; drinks; optional activities; items of a personal nature; tips.